Pavankumarkonkala/Predictive-Analytics-for-Customer-Churn/README.md

 # Predictive-Analytics-for-Customer-Churn
  Developed a predictive model using machine learning algorithms to forecast customer churn in a telecommunications company.
+Preprocessed and analyzed historical customer data to identify key factors influencing churn.
+Implemented classification models like Logistic Regression, Random Forest, or Gradient Boosting to predict churn probability accurately.
+Evaluated the model's performance and provided actionable insights to reduce customer churn and increase retention.